chenshuo20/chenshuo20.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a senior undergraduate student of [Weiyang College](https://www.wyc.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/), major in Mathmatics and Physics.
+My research interests in 3D vision, Reasoning & Scene Understanding, and RL.
+I also have a keen interest in mathematics, especially in geometry.

 ## Research Interests